Self-Reliance

 The key to self-acceptance is realizing your strengths serve as evidence that you have the potential and ability to change anything that you perceive as negative about yourself.

-If you have developed even one or two positive qualities or traits, like being understanding or taking the initiative, that means that you can successfully develop more positive traits, and even unlearn negative traits, habits or mindsets.
+If you’ve developed even one or two positive qualities—like being understanding or taking initiative—that means you already have the ability to develop additional positive traits and even unlearn negative habits or mindsets.

-Take a moment to take inventory of the positive traits, qualities, or habits you already have.
-Recall achievements or goals that you’ve reached.
-List them all.
+Take a moment to identify the positive traits, qualities, or habits you already possess.
+Think about achievements you’ve reached or goals you’ve accomplished, and list them all.

 Letting Go of Rating and Judging for Growth and Development.

-Constantly comparing ourselves to others can make us focus on our shortcomings and overlook our strengths, hindering self-acceptance.
-Instead of rating ourselves, use comparisons as opportunities to learn from others.
-If someone excels in something, study their work ethic and mindset for improvement.
-Even if you never reach their level, learning from their effort and drive can lead to growth worth appreciating.
+Constantly comparing ourselves to others can make us fixate on our shortcomings and overlook our strengths, which gets in the way of self-acceptance.
+Instead of judging or rating yourself against someone else, try using comparisons as chances to learn.
+If someone excels at something, observe their work ethic, habits, and mindset.
+Even if you never reach their exact level, learning from their effort and determination can spark growth that’s valuable—and worth appreciating.

 Feel free to take this metacognitive survey to learn more about yourself.